Trevor Francis: Sheffield Wednesday

 After the departure of Ron Atkinson, Francis took over as manager of Sheffield Wednesday with popular support from club and supporters.
-He guided Wednesday to an excellent third-place finish in 1992.
+He guided Wednesday to third-place finish in 1992.
 The following year, Wednesday reached the FA Cup and League Cup finals, losing both to Arsenal, the former after a replay.
 In 1994, Francis finally retired as a player, shortly before his 40th birthday.
-He was sacked as manager a year later after Wednesday finished 13th in the Premiership.
+He was dismissed as manager a year later after Wednesday finished 13th in the Premiership.

-In February 1992, Francis brought former French international Eric Cantona back from the wilderness by inviting him for a trial at Sheffield Wednesday.
-However, as the snowy conditions meant that he could only evaluate Cantona on astroturf, Francis requested an extension to the trial to see whether Cantona could play on grass.
+In February 1992, Francis brought former French international Eric Cantona back from a poor discipline enforced hiatus in his career by inviting him for a trial at Sheffield Wednesday.
+However, as the snowy conditions meant that he could only evaluate Cantona on AstroTurf, Francis requested an extension to the trial to see whether Cantona could play on grass.
 An outraged Cantona walked out on The Owls and was signed (without a trial) by Leeds United, inspiring first them and then Manchester United to success.
 In a 2012 interview Francis said that he had agreed to take Cantona on as a favour to Francis' former agent, Dennis Roach, and Michel Platini, who he knew from his time playing in Italy, when they approached him about taking on Cantona, and that it was intended as an opportunity for Cantona to put himself in the "shop window": Wednesday had only recently been promoted back to the top flight, with most of the squad still being on Second Division-level wages, and the club could not afford to sign him.

 Birmingham City

-After leaving Wednesday, Francis spent time working as a television pundit (something which he had done throughout his career) before going back to his spiritual home of Birmingham City as manager in 1996, aiming to regain their position as a top team.
-They continued to reach the play-offs but failed to be promoted.
-They also lost the 2001 League Cup Final to Liverpool.
-Francis left later that year.
+Francis was hired by Birmingham City as manager in 1996, with the club in the First Division (the equivalent of the old Second Division, now known as the EFL Championship).
+He guided Birmingham to 10th- and 7th-place finishes in his first two seasons, missing out on the playoffs on goal difference in the latter.
+Finishes of 4th, 4th and 5th in the next three seasons resulted in playoff entry, losing each time.

+Francis led Blues to the 2001 League Cup Final, in which they lost on penalties to Liverpool.
+He was dismissed in October that year.
+BBC Sport wrote "Francis the player was legendary.
+Francis the manager is the nearly man".

 Crystal Palace

-Francis had a spell in charge of Crystal Palace, from November 2001 to April 2003.
-Under his managership, Palace defeated Liverpool in an FA Cup fourth round replay at Anfield in February 2003 and beat Palace's main rivals Brighton 5–0 in October 2002.